moinulhossainmahim/oop-with-php/README.md

 **Location:** `concepts/abstract/`

-Abstraction allows you to define partial implementations using abstract classes.
-Abstract classes cannot be instantiated directly and must be extended by child classes.
+An abstract class is a blueprint for other classes.
+It cannot be instantiated directly — only extended.

+**It's used when:**
+- You want to define a common base behavior (some logic shared by all subclasses)
+- But you also want to force subclasses to implement specific methods that differ

+An abstract class defines a template that other classes must follow.
+It can include both implemented methods and concrete methods (declared but not implemented).
+Classes that extend it must implement all abstract methods.

 **Key Characteristics:**
 - Cannot be instantiated directly